jp-agustin/misyon/README.md

 ### Commits

+1. Google maps can now be loaded.
+Current location of the user is also displayed using Geolocation plugin.

-1. Run the following command:
+Run the following command to add dependencies:

 ```
+	ionic plugin add cordova-plugin-geolocation
+	npm install --save @ionic-native/geolocation
 ```

 ### References